-- New outreach programs are just getting up and running. - Bertha's Place, a new shelter, will be open soon and accepting guests. - Janus' Oak Bridge Youth Shelter had pandemic related funds covering some of their costs. - All other programs are on track with their spending.
+- New outreach programs are now up and running. - Bertha's Place, a new shelter, is now open and accepting guests. - Janus' Oak Bridge Youth Shelter had pandemic related funds covering some of their costs in the first quarter. - Share has received other funding to help support RRH program participants. - All other programs are on track with their spending.